marcinguy/pfping/README.md

-# Python Parallel Ping
+# Python Parallel Fast Ping

-Python ping with progressbar and multiprocessing
+Python fast ping with progressbar and multiprocessing

 ## Description

-Python parallel ping with progressbar.
+Python parallel fast ping with progressbar.
 Cut the scan time based on the amount of the cores installed on your computer.

 Scans ca 20,000 in ca. 1 min with 1000 parallel processes and timeout of 3 secs.